 These can be stressful, for both the bride and groom, family members, and photographer!
 To make the process as easy as possible it is best to make a detailed list, with names, of the people in each family grouping you’d like.
 I always send my clients a wedding questionnaire prior to the wedding which requests some of this important information.
 It’s very helpful, especially for my assistant, so we can know who to call by name for each portrait.
 This will keep things moving, as well as make sure that no one is forgotten in the moment.
 Also, it is good to estimate five minutes per grouping to allow for gathering.

-If you take anything away from this blog post, let it be this: the most important component of photography is light.
+If you take anything away from this key things all wedding photographers wish their clients knew post, let it be this: the most important component of photography is light.
 It can make the difference between a fresh gorgeous image and a dull, dark image.
-When planning your wedding, consider the light.
-In my book the more natural light the better!
+When planning your wedding, consider the light and the more natural light the better!

 No one enjoys having their photo taken when they are eating, so by having your photographer(s) eat at the same time you do nothing will be missed or rushed.